 And then, in March, I fell in love with one of the C’s, and could not bring myself to write about it.
-You have to have some mad writing skills to make falling in love sound inspiring and beautiful, and not gag-inducing drivel.
+You have to have some mad writing skills to make falling in love sound good, and not gag-inducing drivel.
 I was certain I would achieve only drivel, so I didn’t dare to try.
 There were difficult things about it, which were probably worth writing about, but they seemed too self-indulgent and first-world-problemy to describe.

-But here I am, 10 months after the Six Point Five post.
-Cufflinks and I lasted a few months, and it was as wonderful and as complicated as it gets when two 40-something people try to open their hearts again.
+Cufflinks (his nickname, to help my friends differentiate the two C’s) and I lasted a few months, and it was as wonderful and as complicated as it gets when two 40-something people try to open their hearts again.
 We adored each other, and laughed our faces off drinking scotch and playing darts in his loft.
-I had moments of perfect happiness when he cooked for me.
-He genuinely wanted to take good care of me, and he did.
+I had moments of perfect happiness watching him cook for me.

 And, just to be safe, I made my friends promise to help me steer clear of any phenomenally bad decisions for at least a few months, so I can get back on my feet again.
-Perhaps I’ll even write more with all this free time.
-Perhaps for Sugar Pumpkin, I’ll even force myself to date again, strictly for blog inspiration, and under the very close supervision of my girlfriends, of course.
+Perhaps I’ll even write more with all my free time.
+Perhaps for Sugar Pumpkin, I’ll even force myself to date again, strictly for blog inspiration, and under the very close supervision of my friends, of course.

 More Food, Less Pain,